Adult Development and Ageing

 3. To exchange ideas on selected topics in adulthood through the development of the online learning community, and further develop the student's skills of reflection on these topics.

 Details of learning activities for each week will be provided in the online Moodle site.
 The new material for the week will be made available by Monday each week.
-Activities include participation in online discussions, optional and compulsory quizzes on the readings, and journalling.
-Full details of the assessment requirements, due dates and weightings for these tasks are given below.
+Activities may include participation in online discussions, optional and compulsory quizzes on the readings, viewing of related resources, and journalling.
+Full details of the assessment requirements, due dates and weightings for these tasks are provided in this paper outline.

 Students who successfully complete the course should be able to: